vaibhav-dhawan/ubs_mutating_webhook/README.md

 Deploy Controller:

 ```
-platform_namespace=domino-platform compute_namespace=domino-compute ./deploy.sh $UNIQUE_CONTROLLER_NAME $HARDWARE_TIERS $MEMORY_LIMIT
+platform_namespace=domino-platform compute_namespace=domino-compute ./deploy.sh $UNIQUE_CONTROLLER_NAME $TLS_SECRET $HOSTNAME $REPLICAS
 ```

-`HARDWARE_TIERS` can be a comma separated list.
-`MEMORY_LIMIT` limits the size that the ramdisk can grow to.
-Note that the pod will simply be evicted, causing a poor user experience.  example: `8Gi`

-If you are not using the default platform and compute namespaces, specify them as above, shown there are the defaults.
+`TLS_SECRET` should be the kubernetes secret that contains the tls cert, in the format namespace/secret name `HOSTNAME` The domino frontend host, linked to the tls cert `REPLICAS` Number of webhook controller pods.
+Optional: Defaults to 1

 Remove Controller: